Ranjot24/Pizza-Sales-Data-Analysis/README.md

-# Walmart-Sales-Data-Analysis
+# Pizza-Sales-Data-Analysis

-Project Description: This project aims to explore Walmart Sales data to understand top perfoming branches and products, sales trend of different products, customer behaviour using MySQL.
-The aims is to study how sales strategies can be improved and optimized.
+Project Description: This performs a detailed analysis of pizza sales data using SQL to uncover trends and insights about a year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.